 Climate change stands today as the greatest environmental crisis faced by humanity.
 If we do not take urgent and immediate action to stop carbon pollution, we will meet a global disaster for all life on earth.
 Governments have acknowledged the crisis, but failed to cut greenhouse gas emissions appropriately so far.
+Even the large governmental packages in connection to the Corona-emergency failed to invest in truly green solutions so far despite the leaders rhetorical announcements for a green transition.

-The Paris Agreement, entered into force on 4 November 2016, 30 days after the so-called "double threshold" (ratification by 55 countries that account for at least 55% of global emissions) had been met.
-Since then, more countries have ratified and continue to ratify the Agreement.
+The Paris Agreement entered into force on 4 November 2016, 30 days after the so-called "double threshold" (ratification by 55 countries that account for at least 55% of global emissions) had been met.
+Since then, more countries have ratified.
 The Paris Agreement builds upon the Convention and, for the first time, brings all nations into a common cause to undertake ambitious efforts to combat climate change and adapt to its effects.
-The Paris Agreement ́s central aim is to strengthen the global response to the threat of climate change by keeping a temperature rise this century below 2 degrees Celsius above pre-industrial level and to pursue efforts to limit the temperature increase event further to 1.5 degrees Celsius.
+The Paris Agreement's central aim is to strengthen the global response to the threat of climate change by keeping a temperature rise this century below 2 degrees Celsius above pre-industrial level and to pursue efforts to limit the temperature increase event further to 1.5 degrees Celsius.